St. Croix Pellet Stove Control Panel Explained

 Adjusting Feed Rates

-Hold the Auger Feed Button and press the Heat Level High/Low Button
+Hold the Auger Feed Button and press the Heat Level High/Low Button.

-Each adjustment modifies the ON time by 0.25 seconds
+Each adjustment modifies the ON time by 0.25 seconds.

-The LED lights indicate the current setting
+LED lights indicate the current setting.

-The center LED represents the factory default setting
+The center LED represents the factory default setting.

 Adjusting Combustion Fan Voltage

-Hold the Auger Feed Button and press the Trim High/Low Button
+Hold the Auger Feed Button and press the Trim High/Low Button.

-LED lights indicate the current setting, with the center LED as the default
+LED lights indicate the current setting, with the center LED as the default.

 Thermostat Modes